thefrontside/bigtest/website/docs/docs/interactors/interactors/3-locators-filters-actions.md

 :warning: we need to mention the caveat of how weird mutable apis like nodelist cannot be used in filters -->

-Locators, filters, and actions are the key ingredients for creating new Interactors.
+Every Interactor can have locators, filters, and actions.
-In this section, you will learn what they are and some more details about how to use them.
+In this section, you will learn what these are and some more details about how to use them.

 ## Locators

+One benefit of Interactors is that they help you align your tests with how a user actually interacts with the app, starting with finding what to click on.
 Locators are one of two ways to find a specific element in a user interface.

 Whenever you use an Interactor in a test, you can pass it a string, like "Submit" in the example below.
 This string argument is the Locator.